josephsenior/-cultural-heritage-ai-platform/README.md

 The **Cultural Heritage AI Platform** is an integrated system that combines state-of-the-art AI technologies to address multiple challenges in art and cultural heritage preservation.
 This platform provides tools for authenticating artwork, generating artistic content, restoring damaged monuments, converting 2D images to 3D models, and answering art-related questions using Retrieval-Augmented Generation (RAG).

+**Note**: This repository contains 5 of the 6 platform modules.
+The "Fake vs Real Art Classification" module is maintained separately and not included in this repository.

 ### 🎯 Key Capabilities

 - **🔍 Art Authentication**: Distinguish between AI-generated and human-created artwork with 91% accuracy